New Software First to Receive FDA Clearance for Normative Database of Healthy Brain Tissue

 For more than 30 years, since the development of the Magnetic Resonance Imaging scanner, physicians have ordered MRI scans of the brain to identify traumatized, diseased or atrophied tissue.

 When treating a patient with signs of neurodegenerative diseases, such as Alzheimer’s, the physician simply uploads the MR image to the Brainreader server.
-Neuroreader then analyses the MRI scan and delivers a report in less than five minutes, indicating which brain structures’ volume are abnormal and to what extent.
-The software, which has an intuitive interface, produces an easily interpreted automated report featuring an analysis of an unprecedented number of structures within the brain, in less than five minutes.
-All the information presented in the Neuroreader report is FDA cleared, unlike the information in competing software.
+Neuroreader® then analyses the MRI scan and delivers a report in about five minutes, indicating which brain structures’ volume are abnormal and to what extent.
+The software, which has an intuitive interface, produces an easily interpreted automated report featuring an analysis of an unprecedented number of structures within the brain, in about five minutes.
+All the information presented in the Neuroreader® report is FDA cleared, unlike the information in competing software.

 One of those brain structures is the hippocampus, the measurement of which is vital in determining a person’s ability to maintain strong cognitive function, according to neurologist and Alzheimer’s disease expert Majid Fotuhi, MD, PhD, chairman, NeuroGrow Brain Fitness Center, McLean, Va., and Johns Hopkins Medicine, Baltimore, Md.

-According to Dr. Fotuhi, the Neuroreader will help him and his colleagues diagnose patients early for degenerative brain diseases and to create treatment plans that can not only slow the loss of brain tissue, but even to build it back up.
+According to Dr. Fotuhi, the Neuroreader® software will help him and his colleagues diagnose patients early for degenerative brain diseases and to create treatment plans that can not only slow the loss of brain tissue, but even to build it back up.

 In the future, I believe it will become routine for patients – and their doctors – to know the volume of their hippocampus and to have it monitored regularly, said Dr. Fotuhi.